samberthol/adk-demo/README.md

 # GCP Multi-Agent Demo (using Google ADK)

 This is a small project that demonstrates a multi-agent system built with the Google Agent Development Kit (ADK).
-It uses a `MetaAgent` to coordinate tasks between specialized agents that interact with Google Cloud services.
+It uses a `MetaAgent` to coordinate tasks between specialized agents that interact with various tools.

 ## Overview